 Students in the PA program must achieve a grade of B or better in PAS didactic and clinical courses to remain in good academic standing.
 Students who receive less than a B in one course will be given the option of withdrawing from the program, or may be offered the opportunity for remediation or deceleration.
 Failure of two courses will result in dismissal from the program, regardless of other grades attained in all other courses.
 Failure of a course may result in deceleration in the program.
 Each student will have only one opportunity to decelerate.
 In addition, because the courses offered each semester are interrelated, students are required to attend all courses in the semester that the failed course is repeated, attend all classes, and pass all evaluation requirements.
 Failure to achieve a B or better on a second attempt of a course will result in dismissal from the program.

 A student wishing to withdraw voluntarily from the University must confer first with the PA Program Director.
-Further details about the University refund policy are found in the financial section of the Graduate Catalog.
+Further details about the University and College refund policy are explained here.

 “Academic Honesty, a necessary foundation of a learning community is expected of all students.
 Violations are unacceptable and are subject to academic penalties including failure of a course.
 A record of the violation is submitted to Academic Affairs; repeated violations may result in suspension or dismissal from the college.
 Violations of academic honesty include cheating on examinations, plagiarism, and submission of the same paper for credit in two or more courses.”
 Academic Honesty, (WSU Bulletin)